bdattoma/gcp-labeler/README.md

+_The following document is generated with the assistance of an LLM_
 # Instructions for setting up GCP Auto Labeler
 Two possible workflows:
 - Event-driver: Any cloud Resource Created → Audit Log → Log Sink → Pub/Sub Topic → Cloud Run function (i.e., labeler)